aurvadahana/aurvadahana.github.io/_posts/2024-06-08-why-a-bullet-spins.md

 ![Desktop View](/assets/img/posts/2024-06-08-why-a-bullet-spins/stable_equi.png){: width="300" }
 _Stable Equilibrium_

-When the same cone is placed on its tip as the base, it is in a state of **Unstabel Equilibrium**.
+When the same cone is placed on its tip as the base, it is in a state of **Unstable Equilibrium**.
 Even slight negligible deflection, can tend to topple the cone over to a more stable state.
 This is because, the couple which is create due to the loss of collinearity is not counteracting but is acting against any tendency for the object to reach its original state.

 ![Desktop View](/assets/img/posts/2024-06-08-why-a-bullet-spins/unstable_equi.png){: width="300" }
 _Unstable Equilibrium_